easytarget/MQ-Pro-IO/build-trees/README.md

 - This will use ~1.6Gb of space.. so be prepared.

 #### Updating sources
+The `make_dtbs.sh` command used below will offer to update the source tree when run, this shoule be done wnenever a new kernel vesion s being built, but does not need to be re-done after that version has been fetched at least once.

-You can re-run the `apt source` command in this folder and it will only download and update as needed, but is still somewhat slow since it verifies the existing downloads when updating.
+You can also manually re-run the `apt source` command in this folder and it will only download and update as needed, but is still somewhat slow since it verifies the existing downloads when updating.

 -------------------------------------------
 # Building the device tree(s)